open-policy-agent/opa/docs/content/how-do-i-write-policies.md

 y = 100
 q {
-    y == 100   # true because x refers to the global variable }
+    y == 100   # true because y refers to the global variable }

 r {
-    z == 100   # compiler error because y has not been assigned a value }
+    z == 100   # compiler error because z has not been assigned a value }
 ```